esiranjofu/Delani-Studio/README.md

 # Delani-Studio
-Recreating a landing page for a Delani studio using JQuery, HTML, bootstrap and CSS
+Recreating a landing page for Delani studio using JQuery, HTML, bootstrap and CSS

 ## Contributor
 This is an independent project done by ## Emily Siranjofu and you can reach me through my email address esiranjo@gmail.com